 Our Faculty in Residence Series ("Faculty in Rez") is designed to offer university faculty and first year students living in McGill Undergraduate Residences different opportunities to interact—ideally giving students the chance to meet professors in a comfortable, familiar setting (over meals in the dining halls, in the common space, etc) and to learn in different ways.

 Coming from different disciplines all across campus, professors join us in our residences to give short and casual lectures on a topic of interest to themselves and to the students: professors sometimes highlight recent developments in their field, or a particularly quirky or little-discussed aspect of their discipline.
 They might also discuss their own personal academic training and how they found themselves at McGill.
-Click here to nominate a professor to come to your hall.

 Past guests include:

 Daniel Jutras (Dean of Law)

 Ken Ragan (Physics)